 Inserisci i tuoi dati per accedere al tuo profilo personale MyAccount.

-The British Pound is one of the major currencies that STO clients can trade with.
+The Euro against the US Dollar, the British Pound and the Japanese Yen are just some of the currency pairs you can trade with on the STO online trading platform.
 Traders can take advantage of the STO’s Forex variety and choose from over 30 currency pairs when trading.
 STO provides its clients with educational courses to help them encounter the various trading challenges.

 Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 67.56% of retail investor accounts lose money when trading CFDs with AFX Capital Markets Ltd. 68.77 % of retail investor accounts lose money when trading CFDs with AFX Markets Ltd. You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 For more information about the key risks associated with CFDs, please refer to our full Risk Disclosure.